 Employer Branding

-Employer Branding 101: How To Get It Right, With Examples
+Employer Branding 101: How To Get It Right

-In this guide, we'll take a deep dive into what employer branding really means, why it's important for companies of all shapes and sizes, and how to get it right with some inspiring examples.
+In this guide, we’re covering what employer branding is, why it's important for companies of all shapes and sizes, and how to build a strong employer branding strategy.

 Employer branding is all about how the general public perceives your company as an employer.
 How do job seekers and existing employees view you?
 The answer to that question defines your employer brand.

-When it comes to attracting and converting the best talent for your open roles, keeping employees happy for longer, and cultivating a glowing reputation among the workforce, you won’t go far without a strong employer brand.
+When it comes to attracting and converting the best talent for your open roles, keeping employees happy for longer, and cultivating a glowing reputation among the workforce, you won’t go far without a great employer brand and a strong employer branding strategy.

-• How to improve your own employer brand
+• How to build an employer branding strategy

 What is employer branding?

-Make no mistake: you have an employer brand, whether you’ve invested time and energy into it or not.
+Make no mistake: you have an employer brand, whether you’ve invested time and energy into building an employer branding strategy or not.
 Every company does.
 As long as you’ve been hiring and managing employees, you’ve been building your employer brand.
 It’s an inevitable part of being an employer.

 The good news is that just by being aware of your employer brand and its importance, you’re already on the right track.
 The (potentially) bad news is that there’s no quick or one-size-fits-all way to establish your employer brand as the type of company anyone would want to work for — you have to truly become that company over time.